-Multiple housing gaps exist in the Yorke and Mid North region, with insufficient community, rental and private housing available.
-There is a pressing need for more allotments in the region's townships that include affordable housing, as well as greater housing diversity, particularly to support aged care and independent living.
-The region has experienced a significant increase in the number of households spending more than 30% of their income on mortgage repayments or rent.
-While this is aligned with national figures for low-income households it creates significant accommodation issues, with concerns about levels of homelessness in some communities.
+Multiple housing gaps exist in the Yorke and Mid North region, with insufficient community, rental and private housing available.310 There is a pressing need for more allotments in the region's townships that include affordable housing, as well as greater housing diversity, particularly to support aged care and independent living.311 The region has experienced a significant increase in the number of households spending more than 30% of their income on mortgage repayments or rent - which is in line with the national figures.312 However, for people on a low-income, this creates a significant accommodation issues, with concerns about levels of homelessness in some communities.
 Available housing currently does not match the demand profile.

 Several private organisations operate properties in the region aiming to improve the supply of diverse and affordable housing.
-Among them include Access 2 Place, Junction, Unity Housing Company Ltd and Uniting Country Housing SA.
-However, significant challenges remain in the in the region, with Yorke and Mid North accounting for the highest level of rental stress in regional South Australia and the lowest proportion of social housing.

-lone households (compared 26.6% in South Australia).
+Among them include Access 2 Place, Junction, Unity Housing Company Ltd and Uniting Country Housing SA.313 However, significant challenges remain in the in the region, with Yorke and Mid North accounting for the highest level of rental stress in regional South Australia and the lowest proportion of social housing.^{314,315} lone households (compared 26.6% in South Australia).316 in regional South Australia.317 in the state.318